-Make sure it’s a gift that they will make use of because a gift that ends up straight in the bin is just as bad as no gift!
-Food & drink is usually a safe bet, we all have to eat after all!
-If your team like games, you could consider sending puzzles to test their brainpower.
-Alternatively, if they’re in need of some relaxation after a physically draining day you could send them items to treat their aching muscles.
+Make sure it’s a gift they will use because a gift that ends up straight in the bin is just as bad as no gift!
+Food and drink are usually a safe bet- we all have to eat, after all!
+If your team likes games, you could consider sending puzzles to test their brainpower.
+Alternatively, if they need some R&R after a long day, you could send them self-care items to show you care.

 Adding a personal note explaining why you’ve sent the gift helps the recipients understand the thought you’ve put into it.
-You could also consider customising the gifts with your branding to add that extra personal touch.
+You could also consider customising the gifts with your branding to add a personal touch.

 Take a Break

-This could either be in the form of an extra-long lunch break or an early finish on a Friday.
-They can use this time to get out in the fresh air to help clear their minds or to join a yoga class.
-They’ll return to work feeling refreshed and ready to clear their to-do list.
+This could either be an extra-long lunch break or an early Friday finish.
+Employees can use this time to get out in the fresh air to help clear their minds or to join a yoga class.
+They’ll return to work refreshed and ready to clear their to-do list.